SovereignCloudStack/scs-training/Virtualization/Maintenance.md

 DELETE FROM `virtual_interfaces` where deleted_at IS NOT null AND deleted_at < "2025-05-01 00:00:00";
 DELETE FROM `instances` WHERE deleted_at IS NOT null AND deleted_at < "2025-05-01 00:00:00";
 ```
-Seasoned SQL admins will surely find more efficient ways to do this with joins and the like.
+Seasoned SQL admins may find more efficient ways to do this with joins and the like.
 More tables might have foreign key references to the `instances` table, so you might add more `DELETE` statements.
+Ideally, you can rely on `nova-manage` instead.

 #### Cinder Volumes
 * Like Nova, cinder only marks volumes as deleted in the database and records the deletion time, but does
 not remove the table entries.
 * The openstack CLI does not report them at all, no `--deleted` option.

-* It is recommended to use the `cinder-manage` tool
+* You can use the `cinder-manage` tool
     - See <https://docs.openstack.org/cinder/2024.2/cli/cinder-manage.html>
+* Cinder maintenance is described in the [Cinder](https://docs.scs.community/docs/iaas/guides/operations-guide/openstack/cinder)
+  section of the OpenStack Operations Guide.
+It also has hints on quota management
+  and QoS policies.

-* Database example (emergency)
+* Database example (for illustration, only use in case of emergency)
 ```sql
 USE cinder;
 DELETE FROM `volume_attachment` WHERE deleted = 1 and deleted_at < "2025-05-01 00:00:00";